 The Old Rangji temple was constructed in the 18th century is an architectural marvel and was initiated by Seth Puran Mal Ganeriwal of Hyderabad.
 The temple is situated in the middle of the market and hence easily accessible.
 As the temple is of huge importance to Hindu religion, it is believed that non-Hindus are not allowed here, it would be advisable to confirm before visiting.

 Pushkar is known for its local markets showcasing some of the best products from the state including rose merchandises, handicrafts, leather goods, ethnic Rajasthani jewelry and much more.
 If the visit is planned around the camel fair, then variety increases many folds which way you can collect souvenirs from the spectacular town.
-The shopping in Pushkar was one of the highlight of our trip and surely one of the best places to visit in Pushkar.
+The shopping in Pushkar was one of the highlights of our trip and surely one of the top things to do in Pushkar.

 Have you visited Pushkar?
 Do share your experience with me!!

 Enjoyed the top things to do in Pushkar??
 Save it for later…